waqarabbas123/Simple-Login-form/README.md

-In this repository i can make a simple login form using html and css.
+Simple login form using HTML and CSS